jariarkko/arch-model-t/observations.md

 #### Malware in curated application stores

 Despite the best efforts of curators, so-called App-Stores frequently distribute malware of many kinds and one recent study {{Curated}}
 claims that simple obfuscation enables malware to avoid detection by even sophisticated operators.
-Given the scale of these deployments, distribution of even a small percentage of malware-infected applictions can affect a huge number of people.
+Given the scale of these deployments, distribution of even a small percentage of malware-infected applications can affect a huge number of people.

 #### Virtual private networks (VPNs)